vovavasylyna/home/content/blog/just-admit-that-you-dont-know-something-its-fine.md

 ---
 Noticed that many people, especially in the corporate world, do not answer "I don't know" to questions which they have no idea about.
 In the same way, they do not clearly answer any questions if the answer carries something that is considered somewhat negative.

 During 7+ years of work for an international team, in corporate, I realized that folks not knowing the answer will often try to avoid it.
-Same applies if the answer is not entirely desirable.
+Same applies if the answer is not  desirable.
 And instead, they will find detours, ambiguous expressions, express uncertainty about some external factors.
 It will come to the point that they will answer off-topic, hoping that no one will clarify their words after their endlessly long tirade.

 In short, these guys tend to do do everything not to answer the question of, say, "How did our marketing work do last year?" with a simple yet honest "Oh, the it was a complete shit, and I don't know what the reason is."